deliveroo/deliveroo.engineering/_guidelines/active-record.md

   request.
 The old code must work with and without migrations.
 - This pattern makes the most sense when _adding_ tables or columns that are not used by old code, but it's not required.

+#### Avoiding migration issues

+Migrations can cause major issues when run in a production environment, and should always be reviewed with extreme care.

+In particular, be on the lookout for:

+- table size.
+Some operations on a table cause a rewrite, e.g. adding a column with a default value, or changing a column type.
+If the table is large or has many indices, this can result in downtime.
+- locking.
+Adding an index can lock a table for writes for a long time.
+  Indices can usually be added in the background (`algorithm: :concurrently` in Rails 4+)
+- wide tables.
+Tables with many columns (10+) are a strong smell of poor modeling/factoring.
+It's likely multiple domain models have been "merged" and parts of the tables have different lifecycles.
+This can result in many issues, usually performance or contention related.

 ### Query objects